Rei-SwitchBot/faq/en-us/Curtain 3.md

 Make sure SwitchBot Curtain 3 and SwitchBot Hub series have been added to your App.

-3． Please follow the steps below to turn on the Cloud Service for your SwitchBot Curtain 3:
+3． Please follow the steps below to turn on the Third-party Service for your SwitchBot Curtain 3:

 Launch the SwitchBot App.